andew42/brightlight/readme.md

 ### Setting up new Pi
 * [Download RASPBIAN STRETCH LITE](https://www.raspberrypi.org/downloads/raspbian/)
 * Create a (4G) SD card with [etcher](https://etcher.io/)
-* Create a new file called "ssh" on the SD card.
+* Create a new file called "ssh" on the SD card's FAT boot partition.
 This will enable the SSH daemon immediately after the first boot.
 * SSH onto pi from Windows or Mac (password raspberry)
  ```bash
  ssh pi@192.168.0.46